andrewcampagna/JHook/README.md

 **Note if you select to use [POST] requests the post_data argument must take in a dictionary and the request uses the application/json Content-Type only**

+You should change the check_time to regulate traffic to the website requested.
+This value represented in seconds, and the default is 5 seconds.

 #### Section 3. jdocker

 #### Section 4. jkube